neoforged/.github/primers/1.21.9/index.md

 ## Feature Submissions: The Movie

-The entirety of the entity rendering pipeline, from the models to the text floating above their heads, has been reworked into a submission / render phase system known as features.
-It is likely that the feature system will take over block entities and particles as well given that the render phase calls has already been added, although they currently do nothing.
-This guide will go over the basics of the feature system itself followed by how entities are implemented using it.
+The entirety of the rendering pipeline, from entities to block entities, has been reworked into a submission / render phase system known as features.
+It is likely that the feature system will also take over particles given that the render phase calls have already been added, although they currently do nothing.
+This guide will go over the basics of the feature system itself followed by how each major type are implemented using it.

 ### Submission and Rendering

 The feature system, like GUIs, is broken into two phases: submission and rendering.
-The submission phase is handled by the `SubmitNodeCollector`, which as the name implies, collects the data required to abstractly render some data to the screen.
+The submission phase is handled by the `SubmitNodCollector`, which basically collects the data required to abstractly render an object to the screen.
 This is all done through the `submit*` methods, which generally take a `PoseStack` to place the object in 3D space, and any other required data such as the model, state, render type, etc.

 Here is a quick overview of what each method takes in: